codedthrillers/volume1/0103theAlternative.md

 }
 ```

 Sometime, smeone, somehow, figured out that, in order to be absolutelty sure that no bug can enter the code, could use an `else` statement.
 But, as any coution developer that does not trust unit tests written by a fellow collegue, it simply added new code, instead of applying refactoring.
+The developers added this to all the if statements in the code. (as always, for consistency reasons).

-The dragon roared, and roared, and roared, but nobody heard it.
+The dragon roared, and roared, and roared:

 ```cs
 bool isHandeled = false;